 Contact the blogger, have a conversation with them, identify if they are interested in receiving information from you and if so in what format.
 This doesn’t have to be particularly onerous, a quick email would probably be a good place to start, something like..

 I just read your post about the use of chocolate for making a good chilli.
 I had no idea you could use chocolate in such a way.

 I’m working with Cadbury’s and would be really interested in hearing some more about your ideas for using chocolate in innovative recipes.
 Would you be happy to have a chat at some stage?
 I would really like to keep you up to date with the latest chocolate ingredients we’re making..?

 If you are a small business, you might even offer to write a couple of posts for the blog.
 This is of course a little more than PR, but I for one would be happy to add a couple of guest writers to my blog every now and again.

 And there you have it, a really simple explanation of how to manage blog PR / outreach programmes.
 Remember, the most popular blogs may not always be the easiest to influence.
 You really should consider reaching out to a mix of blogs, perhaps tiering them based on the factors above.
 Given that people read blogs in different ways to journals, newspapers or other print materials, you don’t necessarily have to reach out to the biggest blogs to make a difference.
 TechCrunch would be great, but a handful of other smaller blogs may make an equally impressive impact.

-Of course, if you need a more robust programme, have some budget and tougher targets to reach, you could always engage a new media PR professional.
-Check out Grapevine Consulting or Shiny Red.
+Of course, if you need a more robust programme, have some budget and tougher targets to reach, you could always get in touch with team Klaxon.